Fabiane-Martins/MS2-London-Walking-Tour/README.md

 > ##### Frequent Visitors Goals:
 >
-> - _"I want to find our about new tours and offers"_
+> - _"I want to find out about new tours and offers"_
 > - _"I'd love to ready a blog about things to do in London"_
 > - _"I'd love to signup to receive notification"_